LICO: Large Language Models for In-Context Molecular Optimization: Abstract

 \section{Abstract}

 Optimizing black-box functions is a fundamental problem in science and engineering.
 To solve this problem, many approaches learn a surrogate function that estimates the underlying objective from limited historical evaluations.
 Large Language Models (LLMs), with their strong pattern-matching capabilities via pretraining on vast amounts of data, stand out as a potential candidate for surrogate modeling.
 However, directly prompting a pretrained language model to produce predictions is not feasible in many scientific domains due to the scarcity of domain-specific data in the pretraining corpora and the challenges of articulating complex problems in natural language.
 In this work, we introduce \name{}, a general-purpose model that extends arbitrary base LLMs for black-box optimization, with a particular application to the molecular domain.
 To achieve this, we equip the language model with a separate embedding layer and prediction layer, and train the model to perform in-context predictions on a diverse set of functions defined over the domain.
-Once trained, \name{} can generalize to unseen molecule properties simply via in-context prompting. \name{} achieves state-of-the-art performance on PMO, a challenging molecular optimization benchmark comprising over $20$ objective functions.
+Once trained, \name{} can generalize to unseen molecule properties simply via in-context prompting. \name{} performs competitively on PMO, a challenging molecular optimization benchmark comprising $23$ objective functions, and achieves state-of-the-art performance on its low-budget version PMO-1K.